amansingh331/CredConnect/README.md

 ## API Integration

-You can test the API endpoints by making requests to `http://localhost:5000/api`.
-Below are the key endpoints:
+You can test the API endpoints by making requests to `http://yourLocalIpAddress:3000/api`.
+Below are the key endpoints: yourLocalIpAddress - In terminal write ifconfig and get from there for mac - ifconfig for window - ipconfig

 - **User Authentication**:
   - `POST /UserAuth/Login`: User login